 The consequence is that the main cloud providers – dominated by Amazon Web Services, Google Cloud Network, Microsoft Azure and IBM Bluemix – have begun developing media services to facilitate the migration of workflows.
-And this will come as a relief to the vast number of enterprises who have been looking for more streamlined solutions around video management.
+This news has come as a relief to the vast number of enterprises that have been looking for more streamlined solutions around video management.

 Collaboration, review and approvals

 Once the reserve of the editors and producers, collaboration, review and approvals has taken on a whole new workflow all its own.
 The problem is, traditional broadcasters have never catered for collaboration outside the edit suite.
 If you wanted to see what was happening, you’d need to knock on the editor’s door and if he were in the mood, he might show you where he was.

 Editors, like all creatives, could be sensitive about their content – wanting to wait for a finished product before showing it off.
 The impact would be more powerful.
 And they could better show off their creative abilities.

 Today though, it’s more about the message and that message is part of a conversation.
 Miss your chance to join in the conversation and you could miss out altogether.
 So rather than hamper a process with an all or nothing reveal, the production process has become far more collaborative.